pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/releasing/official_releases/alpha_phase.rst

 of a software is not yet final, (it has lots of bugs) but contains all intended functionality of the final version.

+All new package additions should be finish before feature freeze time.

 According to this feature completeness, string freeze is also realized..

 During this phase Alpha release `tracker bugs`_ should also be fixed.